Cosmo3904/Python3-Logger/README.md

-# Python3-Logger by @Cosm00_
+# Python-Logger by @Cosm00_
-Simple Py3 Logger w/ Rainbow Text Support
+Simple Py 2 or 3 Logger w/ Rainbow Text Support

 ## To Import and Use in Projects: